Alfonso López Trujillo: Positions

 As president of the Pontifical Council for the Family, López Trujillo was a highly influential proponent of conservative values, particularly on sexual matters and liberation theology.
 He advocated abstinence as an effective solution in the prevention of HIV/AIDS.
 He reaffirmed the Church's teaching that the use of condoms is immoral, and sought to discourage condom use among Catholics and in Catholic-run health facilities by stating that they are ineffective in preventing the transmission of HIV– a claim that was opposed by some scientists and by the World Health Organization.

 In 2003, Cardinal Trujillo stated in a BBC documentary that the "scientific community accepts" that the HIV virus can pass through condoms.
 This claim was refuted by the World Health Organization as "scientifically incorrect" in a formal statement, reflecting their position that condoms provide effective protection against HIV transmission.
 The Cardinal later provided additional context for his comment in a statement.
 He attributed his assertion that the virus can pass through microscopic pores in latex to two papers by Catholic authors (Jacques Suaudeau and J.P.
 M Lelkens), citing studies which "hypothesize that ... the process of vulcanization could contribute to the irregularity of the latex surface and the presence of microscopic pores."
 The Cardinal's statement did not repeat his previously implied claim of scientific consensus on conclusions from those studies.

-He was also a strong opponent of gay marriage, abortion (a stance that won him much praise and support from groups such as the Society for the Protection of Unborn Children) and embryological research, warning Catholics involved in the creation of embryos as part of IVF treatment for infertility that they would be excommunicated.
+He was opposed to the concept of gay marriage, abortion (a stance that won him much praise and support from groups such as the Society for the Protection of Unborn Children) and embryological research, warning Catholics involved in the creation of embryos as part of IVF treatment for infertility that they would be excommunicated.